 - A large thumb-sized piece of fresh ginger root, grated

 - Salt to taste

-Don’t forget to save this recipe to your Pinterest board for later:
+Don’t forget to add this chicken madras recipe to your Pinterest board below for later: